-In the Fall of 2017, the Iowa Jewish Historical Society presented a series of programs featuring Celina Karp Biniaz, one of the last living survivors from Schindler’s List—and the only one who graduated from North High School and Grinnell College in Iowa.
+In 2017 and 2019, the Iowa Jewish Historical Society presented a series of programs featuring Celina Karp Biniaz, one of the last living survivors from Schindler’s List—and the only one who graduated from North High School and Grinnell College in Iowa.

-During her visit, Celina shared her personal story, which included nearly five years in the Krakow ghetto and the Plaszow labor camp, the accidental transfer to Auschwitz instead of Schindler’s factory in Czechoslovakia, and her terrifying encounter with Dr. Joseph Mengele before she, her mother, and the other women on Schindler’s list were rescued by Schindler and were reunited with her father at Schindler’s factory.
+During her visits, Celina shared her personal story, which included nearly five years in the Krakow ghetto and the Plaszow labor camp, the accidental transfer to Auschwitz instead of Schindler’s factory in Czechoslovakia, and her terrifying encounter with Dr. Josef Mengele before she, her mother, and the other women on Schindler’s list were rescued by Schindler and were reunited with her father at Schindler’s factory.

-More than 2,700 people of all ages and backgrounds participated in the series of events and were impacted by Celina’s story and messages for future generations:
+More than 4,000 people of all ages and backgrounds participated in the two series of events and hundreds more listened to live-streamed presentations.
+Celina’s story and messages for future generations will not be forgotten.

 “My heart was touched for her compassion for humanity and for the world.
 How can that be after all that she has been through?”